 A narcissist wrote this:

-& sadistic borderline & I am trying to regain her love (resolve early
+withholding, & sadistic borderline & I am trying to regain her love

 Relationships with labile borderlines are very intense & I equate intensity & lability with authenticity & depth.
 I also associate being loved with withholding, pain, betrayal, & frustration.
 Only a borderline can deliver this package of emotions & behaviors on a constant basis.
 The whole relationship is a protracted trauma bond.
 "Normal" women do not interest me as WOMEN at least.
 Still: I am very threatened & I hate certain behaviors and traits associated with Borderline: they make me feel insecure, abandoned, & tortured.